jrandj/aws-security-specialty/README.md

     * It is recommended to define classification levels and have at least one CMK per level.
 For example, you could define a CMK for data classified as “Confidential,” and so on.
 This ensures that authorized users only have permissions for the key material that they require to complete their job.

     * Creating KMS keys within each account that requires the ability to encrypt and decrypt sensitive data works best for most customers, but another option is to share the CMKs from a few centralized accounts.
-Maintaining the CMKs in the same account as the majority of the infrastructure using them helps users’ provision and run AWS services that use those keys
+Maintaining the CMKs in the same account as most of the infrastructure using them helps users’ provision and run AWS services that use those keys

 ### Troubleshoot key management.

 1. Break down the difference between a KMS key grant and IAM policy.

     * When authorising access to a KMS key, AWS KMS evaluates the following:
         * The key policy that is attached to the key.
 The key policy is always defined in the AWS account and Region that owns the KMS key.
-The Key Policy is a resource based policy attached to the CMK, it defines key users and key administrators and trusted external accounts.
+The Key Policy is a resource-based policy attached to the CMK, it defines key users and key administrators and trusted external accounts.
         * All IAM policies that are attached to the IAM user or role making the request.
 IAM policies that govern a principal's use of a KMS key are always defined in the principal's AWS account.
 The IAM Policy is assigned to a User, Group, or Role, and defines the allows actions e.g. kms:ListKeys.
         * All grants that apply to the KMS key.
 Grants are advanced mechanisms for specifying permissions that you or an AWS service integrated with AWS KMS can use to specify how and when a KMS key can be used.
 Grants are attached to a KMS key, and each grant contains the principal who receives permission to use the KMS key and a list of operations that are allowed.
-Grants are an alternative to the key policy, and are useful for specific use cases.
+Grants are an alternative to the key policy and are useful for specific use cases.
         * Other types of policies that might apply to the request to use the KMS key, such as AWS Organizations service control policies and VPC endpoint policies.
 These policies are optional and allow all actions by default, but you can use them to restrict permissions otherwise given to principals.

 1. Deduce the precedence given different conflicting policies for a given key.

-    * AWS KMS evaluates the above policy mechanisms together to to determine whether access to the KMS key is allowed or denied.
+    * AWS KMS evaluates the above policy mechanisms together to determine whether access to the KMS key is allowed or denied.
 This is illustrated below:
         <p align="center">
         <img src="/res/key_authorisation.JPG">
         </p>